realA10001986/Dash-Gauges/README.md

 Enter the number of minutes until the Screen Saver should become active when the Dash Gauges are idle.

-The Screen Saver, when active, stops the "empty" alarm sound and disables all LEDs, until
+The Screen Saver, when active, stops the "empty" alarm sound and disables all gauges and lights, until
 - the time travel button is briefly pressed (the first press when the screen saver is active will not trigger a time travel),
 - on a connected TCD, a destination date is entered (only if TCD is wirelessly connected) or a time travel event is triggered (also when wired).